|

 Installation routes vary by tool.
 Examples:

-Python (pip)
+Python (pip) — virtual environment (recommended)

-pip install shell-gpt
+pip install shell-gpt --break-system-packages

 FreeBSD

-pkg install py39-pip && pip install shell-gpt
+pkg install node npm && npm install -g @anthropic-ai/claude-code pkg install py311-pip && pip install shell-gpt

 From source